-- At some point, your baby is going to start gaining some degree of bladder control, and then he or she is even more likely to urinate less often.
+At some point, your baby will start gaining some degree of bladder control, and then he or she is even more likely to urinate less often.

-- In very hot weather, a baby might pee less frequently, just like adults.
+Remember that a baby might pee less frequently in very hot weather, just like adults.

 If your baby’s urine is pale yellow and doesn’t have a strong smell, he or she is likely to pee enough.
 Of course, other signs of illness or pain, or if your baby will not eat or drink (also a sign of illness), he or she can get dehydrated quickly, so it is certainly good to be observant.

-Now, if these guidelines and warnings signs indicate that you baby is not peeing enough you should either:
+Now, if these guidelines and warnings signs indicate that your baby is not peeing enough, you should either:

 - Give your baby more liquid.
-For babies that are fully breastfed or formula fed, this generally means simply feeding more often.
-It is not recommended to give lots of water to young babies.
-Older babies can certainly be offered water in addition to foods and milk.
+For fully breastfed or formula-fed babies, this generally means simply feeding more often.
+It is not recommended to give water to young babies.
+Older babies can certainly be offered water in addition to food and milk.

 - If your baby is showing signs of dehydration, offer your baby liquid and talk to a doctor.

-- If you baby is not peeing and seems to be ill, but not dehydrated, go see a doctor, rather than trying to make your baby pee, since, for example, a serious urinary tract infection could make it difficult for your baby to pee.
+- If your baby is not peeing and seems to be ill but not dehydrated, go see a doctor rather than trying to make your baby pee since, for example, a serious urinary tract infection could make it difficult for your baby to pee.

-If you are curious on how often other babies may be peeing and why, read through some of the following threads, dealing with similar questions:
+If you are curious about how often other babies may be peeing and why read through some of the following threads dealing with similar questions.